 Community cloud.
 The cloud infrastructure is provisioned for exclusive use by a specific community of consumers from organizations that have shared concerns (e.g., mission, security requirements, policy, and compliance considerations).
-It may be owned, managed, and operated by one or more of the organizations in the community, a third party, or some combination of them, and it may exist on or off premises.
+It may be owned, managed, and operated by one or more of the organizations in the community, a third party, or some combination of them, and it may exist on or off premises.8

 There are obviously shared regulatory, statutory, security and privacy requirements among health care providers.
 The deep and complex challenges related to delivering health information technology could certainly benefit from sharing common capabilities such as infrastructure certification policy adherence.
-The specific data requirements related to medical and billing terminologies are those that apply to all providers and from which all providers can benefit.
-Sharing robust, well-tested and validated underlying services is an example of "pre-competitive collaboration" that obviates the need for \each\ organization to stand up such commonly-needed services, thereby enabling health care providers to focus on what truly differentiates them: their ability to deliver caring, quality clinical care to their patients.
+The specific data requirements related to medical and billing terminologies are those that apply to all providers.
+Sharing robust, well-tested and validated underlying services is an example of "precompetitive collaboration" that obviates the need for each organization to stand up such commonly-needed services, thereby enabling health care providers to focus on what truly differentiates them: their ability to deliver caring, quality clinical care to their patients.